 Six short films have been produced by researchers from Loughborough University with the aim of helping sufferers and relatives understand what level of care is required for relatives at various stages of dementia.

-They have been released to coincide with Dementia Action Week, which runs from today (21) until Sunday (27).
+They have been released to coincide with Dementia Action Week, which runs from 21-27 May 2018.

-The personas are played by actors and each has distinct characteristics.
+The personas, outlined below, are played by actors and each has distinct characteristics.

 All of the information is based on solid academic research.